denzen84/beastblackbox/README.md

 # WARNING!
 This is deprecated utility.
 Now functionality integrated into [dump1090-fa](https://github.com/denzen84/dump1090).
 Check out [pull request](https://github.com/flightaware/dump1090/pull/35).
 ## Overview
-BEAST black box utility is command line tool that decodes ModeS and ModeA/C information stored in binary BEAST format in the file.
+BEAST black box utility is a command line tool that decodes ModeS and ModeA/C information stored in a binary BEAST format in the file.
 It's useful to decode BEAST logs from your ADSB receiver/station.
-BEAST format is very compact and contains source ADSB messages from aircrafts with some additional information.
-To create BEAST logs in this way there is no need in special utilities - it can be easily created with standart UNIX tools, such as _netcat_.
-Utility is based on the source code of dump1090 and inherits all benefits of this tool.
-In other words, it is dump1090 code that reads binary BEAST data from the file instead of network or RTL-dongle as it does original dump1090.
+BEAST format is very compact and contains source ADSB messages from aircraft with some additional information.
+To create BEAST logs in this way there is no need in special utilities - it can be easily created with standard UNIX tools, such as _netcat_.
+The utility is based on the source code of dump1090 and inherits all benefits of this tool.
+In other words, it is a dump1090 code that reads binary BEAST data from the file instead of network or RTL-dongle as it does original dump1090.
 ## Main features
-1. Decode information from binary BEAST format in two ways: dump1090-style view or SBS text format
+1. Decode information from a binary BEAST format in two ways: dump1090-style view or SBS text format
 2. Extract binary BEAST messages according to the filter to another file
 3. Filter by ICAO address
-4. Decode MLAT timestamps in two ways: relative time and realtime (for second option it needs to have realtime information in UNIX time format for the first file record).
+4. Decode MLAT timestamps in two ways: relative time and realtime (for the second option it needs to have realtime information in UNIX time format for the first file record).
-5. Experimental flight track export of the specified ICAO to KML file.
-Useful to see track in Google Maps or Google Earth.
+5. Experimental flight track export of the specified ICAO to the KML file.
+Useful to see the track in Google Maps or Google Earth.
 ## Command line keys and options
 ```
 --filename <file>        Source file to proceed
---extract <file>         Extract BEAST data to new file (if no ICAO filter specified it just copies the source)
+--extract <file>         Extract BEAST data to the new file (if no ICAO filter specified it just copies the source)
 --only-find-icaos        Find all unique ICAOs in the file and print ICAOs list (WARNING: also shows non-ICAO!)
 --export-kml <file>      Export coordinates and height to KML (works only with --filter-icao)
 --mlat-time <type>       Decode MLAT timestamps in specified manner.
 Types are: none (default), beast, dump1090